MfN-Berlin/docker-SemanticMediaWiki/README.md

 Docker scripts for creating a semantic MediaWiki with the extensions and layout as used at the Museum für Naturkunde Berlin.

 ## Creating a new wiki project
 Create a new project for your wiki.
-Do not make it public.
+Do not make it public, as sensitive configuration will be saved here.
 Add the public docker scripts as submodules.
 ```
 git submodule add git@github.com:MfN-Berlin/docker-SemanticMediaWiki.git
 ```